Regional/National Reach Program

 The recent marriage equality debate in Australia did highlight divergent views on equality across the nation, with some, albeit a minority, of more remote communities showing less progressive or inclusive views.
 The recent 2018 Australian Workplace Equality Index (AWEI) survey also highlighted the challenges faced away from the major metropolitan areas.
 For example:

-- Metropolitan employees believe LGBTI inclusion initiatives are more important than those further afield (84% vs 78%)
+- Metropolitan employees believe LGBTQ inclusion initiatives are more important than those further afield (84% vs 78%)

-- Likewise, more city-based employees understand why LGBTI inclusion is important to an organisation (87% to 81&
+- Likewise, more city-based employees understand why LGBTQ inclusion is important to an organisation (87% to 81&

-- Those employees in regional locations are more likely believe that there is no longer need to spend time on LGBTI inclusion, post marriage equality (14% to 9%)
+- Those employees in regional locations are more likely believe that there is no longer need to spend time on LGBTQ inclusion, post marriage equality (14% to 9%)

 Significantly, workforce behaviours differ considerably between city and regional workplaces.
 Almost 10% of LGB respondents have experienced negative commentary and jokes in their regional workplace, which is double the response from city employees.
 Likewise, 12% LGB regional employees have personally experienced bullying in the workplace (as opposed to 6% of city based employees).
 More specifically, 39% of regional employees pointed to their direct management as a source of such bullying (compared to 20% in the city).

-With this in mind, and as part of our strategic initiatives we are developing a program that focuses on workplace inclusion in regional Australia.
-We started in Townsville on 30 and 31 August 2018 with a pilot series of training sessions on LGBTI awareness and ally enablement, as well as a cross-member roundtable session, and a networking event to bring together LGBTI employees from member organisations and the broader community.
-We are now set to replicate this program in Geelong on 25th September, and are aiming to include regional locations in other states including WA and NSW starting in 2019.
+With this in mind, and as part of our strategic initiatives we are continuing to deliver a program that focuses on workplace inclusion in regional Australia.
+Each day-long program features a series of training sessions on LGBTQ awareness and ally enablement, as well as a cross-member roundtable session, and a networking event to bring together LGBTQ employees from member organisations and the broader community.